wthanos16/ansicolor/README.md

 # ansicolor
 Adds colored, styled, or highlighted output to strings.
-The file was created to use as little code as possible for the desired efect.
+The file was created to use as little code as possible for the desired effect.
 Ansicolor dir can be put into /usr/local/go/src.

 # Usage